What is your elevator pitch?

 How did your start up get to where it is today?

-I have spent my career in both civil engineering and in quarrying and for years I have observed this antiquated, carbon intense system.
+We have spent our careers in both civil engineering and in quarrying and for years have observed this antiquated, carbon intense system.
 Why are we taking material away from one site and bringing it in from another?
 There had to be another way to approach this.
 From here, Ecofill was born.
 It’s an amazingly simple idea even though the technology behind it is a lot more complicated.
 However, we know that it works.
 We test it regularly and vigorously.
 We even commissioned AECOM, the worlds trusted infrastructure firm, to write our Quality Management Plan.

 We didn’t consider using hubs and accelerators often associated with start-ups.
 I think you’re at risk of oversharing.
 We felt that could be a little detrimental and we wanted to protect the idea until we got to a situation where we knew we were ready to bring it to market.
 I think it’s like that with a lot of innovators where they are protective over their idea.
 We have secured the innovation with a global patent protection, end-to-end IP securing the process & machinery, a registered trademark, and our binder formulations are under a fully protected, worldwide exclusivity agreement.
 I know that collaborating with others can help and spur things on, but at the time, it wasn’t right for us.